Our Mission

 Pictured: The cardiac neuraxis and its signal transduction pathways.

 The heart is innervated by the sympathetic and parasympathetic branches of the nervous system.
-In normal hearts, these branches of the nervous system exist in a healthy balance to coordinate cardiovascular function on a beat-to-beat basis and to modulate cardiovascular parameters based on the needs of the body.
-In the setting of cardiovascular disease, however, this autonomic balance undergoes pathological remodeling, characterized by sympathetic hyperactivity and parasympathetic withdrawal.
-Such autonomic imbalance can predispose to ventricular arrhythmias, progression of heart failure, and increased risk of sudden cardiac death.
+It is also continuously sending signals to the peripheral and central nervous system centers to modulate its function and meet physiological demand.
+In normal hearts, the sympathetic and parasympatehtic branches of the nervous system exist in a healthy balance to coordinate cardiovascular function on a beat-to-beat basis and to modulate cardiovascular parameters based on the needs of the body.
+In the setting of cardiovascular disease and aging, however, this autonomic balance undergoes pathological remodeling, characterized by sympathetic hyperactivity and parasympathetic withdrawal.
+Such autonomic imbalance can predispose to atrial and ventricular arrhythmias, lead to progression of heart failure, and increase the risk of sudden cardiac death.
+In addition, with onset of menopause, changes occur in this nervous system that further predispose to arrhythmias and heart failure.

 Additional images depict: